mcgivrer/ufo/docs/book.md

 _illustration 5 - The constructor to rule them all._

 First, we retrieve the canvas in the index.html page by its tag identifier.
-Then, we link some javascript events to our code: `keydown`, `keyup` and `resize`.
-These events are, by apparition order, keyboard keys events, keyup and keydown,  and the window resize event.
+Then, we link some JavaScript events to our code: `keydown`, `keyup` and `resize`.
+These events are, by apparition order, keyboard keys events, `keyup` and `keydown`,  and the window resize event.

 And then, initialize some class internal attributes, we will go deeper in those attributes later, and we set the canvas size.